marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

 ### Input Preprocessing

-Preprocessing is  process that has to be done so we can push data into our model.
+Preprocessing is  process that has to be done before we can feed data into our model.
 It consists of few parts:

 - **data normalization**

-    In this step we're assuring that all sentences are in ascii format, cleaning unwanted tokens, spaces before punctuations, changing to lowercase etc. Mostly contains general cleanup of text.
+    This step assures that all sentences are in ascii format, clean unwanted tokens, spaces before punctuations, changes to lowercase etc. Mostly contains general cleanup of text.
 It`s common to use two below methods (usually it's enough but you may want to add something extra for example leave some language specific characters or to leave some tokens)

     ```python
     def unicode_to_ascii(s):